-Figure 3 shows the effect this change of protocol has on the original timings.
+Figure 6 shows the effect this change of protocol has on the original timings.
 As expected, eliminating the overheads of element serialization dramatically speeds communication of float arrays (for example) treated as objects, bringing bandwidth close to the raw performance available with MPJ.FLOAT.

-The fairly simple-minded prototype implementation increased the overhead of communicating each one-dimensional array (parametrized by $t{\rm ser}^{\rm vec}$ and $t{\rm unser}^{\rm vec}$ in the previous section).
-This overhead typically dominates the time for communicating two-dimensional byte arrays (where the element serialization cost is less extreme), so performance actually ends up being worse.
+Each one-dimensional array in the stream needs some separate processing here (associated with calls to replaceObject, resolveObject, and setting up the native MPI_TYPE_STRUCT).
+Our fairly simple-minded prototype happened to increase the constant overhead of communicating each subarray (parametrized by t{ser}^{vec} and t{unser}^{vec} in the previous section).
+As mentioned at the end of section 4, this overhead typically dominates the time for communicating two-dimensional byte arrays (where the element serialization cost is less extreme), so performance there actually ends up being worse.
 A more highly tuned implementation could probably reduce this problem.
-Alternatively we can go a step further with our protocol, and have the serialization stream object directly replace two-dimensional arrays of primitive elements4.
-The benefits
+Alternatively we can go a step further with our protocol, and have the serialization stream object directly replace twodimensional arrays of primitive elements5.
+The benefits of this approach are shown in Figure 7.